 The Trojan Horse

 Want to read more about fascinating Ancient Greece?
-CoolKidFacts has more fun facts for kids, on CoolKidFacts.
+CoolKidFacts has more fun facts for kids on their website.

-Do you enjoy History?
-Did you enjoy these facts?
+Over to you now.
+Did your child enjoy these facts about Ancient Greece?
 Let us know in the comments below.